Pearl-Tours/First-prototype/README.md

 5.  **Run the application:**
     ```bash
-    python app/main.py
+    uvicorn app.main:app --reload --host localhost
     ```
-    The application should typically be accessible at `http://127.0.0.1:5000`.
+    The application should typically be accessible at `http://localhost:8000`.

 ### Using Docker Compose (Recommended for ease of use)